cocode32/watgbridge/README.md

+> ⚠️
+>
+> THIS HEAD IS CURRENTLY BROKEN, BECAUSE I WANTED TO MAKE IT BACKWARDS COMPATIBLE.
+BUT I AM A MERE MORTAL

 # coco_sanity changes

 I've kept the original README.md intact below.
 I'm adding additional information here for anyone that would like to use this instead of the original.